donn/nudelta/Readme.md

 ![Screenshot of Nudelta Console](./res/screencap.png)

-A (WIP) open-source alternative to the [NuPhy Console](https://nuphy.com/pages/nuphy-console) for the [Air75 Mechanical Wireless Keyboard](https://nuphy.com/collections/keyboards/products/air75) by reverse-engineering the keyboard's USB protocol.
+A (WIP) open-source alternative to the [NuPhy Console](https://nuphy.com/pages/nuphy-console)  by reverse-engineering the keyboards' USB protocol.

 What this has:
 * Support for NuPhy Air75 on Windows 10+, macOS 11+, and Linux
+    * ALPHA support for the NuPhy Halo75
 * Loading and saving keymap modifications from a `.yml` configuration file
 * The ability to back up and dump keymaps to binary formats (CLI)
 * The ability to dump keymaps to a human-readable hex format (CLI)